 Allowable Work Hours

 During an enrolled semester, students CANNOT work more than 20 hours per week.

 The Graduate Studies Office has published the workload hours for Graduate Students.
-For more information, contact the Graduate Studies Office.
+For more information, contact the Office of Graduate Education.

 Georgia Tech offers student health insurance plans for both undergraduate and graduate students.
 Student employees wishing to enroll in a health insurance plan should visit the Student Health Insurance Plan website for more information.